radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 RADIUS/DTLS clients SHOULD implement session resumption, preferably stateless session resumption as given in {{RFC5077}}.
 This practice lowers the time and effort required to start a DTLS session with a server and increases network responsiveness.

+# Implementation Guidelines

+The text above describes the protocol.
+In this section, we give additional implementation guidelines.
+These guidelines are not part of the protocol, but they may help implementors create simple, secure, and interoperable implementations.

+## Client Implementations

+RADIUS/(D)TLS clients should use connected sockets where possible.
+Use of connected sockets means that the underlying kernel tracks the sessions so that the client subsystem does not need to manage multiple sessions on one socket.

+RADIUS/(D)TLS clients should use a single source (IP + port) when sending packets to a particular RADIUS/(D)TLS server.
+Doing so minimizes the number of (D)TLS session setups.
+It also ensures that information about the home server state is discovered only once.

+In practice, this means that RADIUS/(D)TLS clients with multiple internal RADIUS sources should use a local proxy that arbitrates all RADIUS traffic between the client and all servers.
+The proxy should accept traffic only from the authorized subsystems on the client machine and should proxy that traffic to known servers.
+Each authorized subsystem should include an attribute that uniquely identifies that subsystem to the proxy so that the proxy can apply origin-specific proxy rules and security policies.
+We suggest using NAS-Identifier for this purpose.

+The local proxy should be able to interact with multiple servers at the same time.
+There is no requirement that each server have its own unique proxy on the client, as that would be inefficient.

+The suggestion to use a local proxy means that there is only one process that discovers network and/or connectivity issues with a server.
+If each client subsystem communicated directly with a server, issues with that server would have to be discovered independently by each subsystem.
+The side effect would be increased delays in re-routing traffic, error reporting, and network instabilities.

+Each client subsystem can include a subsystem-specific NAS-Identifier in each request.
+The format of this attribute is implementation-specific.
+The proxy should verify that the request originated from the local system, ideally via a loopback address.
+The proxy MUST then rewrite any subsystem-specific NAS-Identifier to a NAS-Identifier that identifies the client as a whole, or remove the NAS-Identifier entirely and replace it with NAS-IP-Address or NAS-IPv6-Address.

+In traditional RADIUS, the cost to set up a new "session" between a client and server was minimal.
+The client subsystem could simply open a port, send a packet, wait for the response, and then close the port.
+With RADIUS/(D)TLS, the connection setup is significantly more expensive.
+In addition, there may be a requirement to use (D)TLS in order to communicate with a server, as other options may not be supported by that server.
+The knowledge of what protocol to use is best managed by a dedicated RADIUS subsystem rather than by each individual subsystem on the client.

+## Server Implementations

+RADIUS/(D)TLS servers should not use connected sockets to read (D)TLS packets from a client.
+This recommendation exists because a connected socket will accept packets only from one source IP address and port.
+This limitation would prevent the server from accepting packets from multiple clients on the same port.

 # Security Considerations
 {: #security_considerations}